Skip to content

 How?

-Taking full advantage of the ELN’s intergenerational networks, which offer knowledge and expertise, unique convening capabilities, and unparalleled access to expert communities, we will conduct outreach to educate and socialize policy practitioners and experts in the UK, France, NATO, and Russia on the importance of failsafe and to campaign for these nuclear-weapons states and NATO to conduct failsafe reviews.
+Taking full advantage of the ELN’s intergenerational networks, which offer knowledge and expertise, unique convening capabilities, and unparalleled access to expert communities, we will conduct outreach to educate and socialise policy practitioners and experts in the UK, France, NATO, and Russia on the importance of fail-safe and to campaign for these nuclear-weapons states and NATO to conduct fail-safe reviews.

 This project will be structured into 3 phases, starting with an investigative phase in the spring of 2024, leading to in-person events and interviews with experts and officials as well as reports, op-eds and virtual briefings.
 We also aim for a public event where we present and discuss the findings in early 2025.